1953 Manitoba general election

 Three Independent Liberal-Progressives were also elected.

 The Progressive Conservatives, led by Errick Willis, saw their representation in the legislature increase from nine to twelve members.
 This was a disappointing result for many in the party.
 Willis had been a prominent cabinet minister in the coalition government, and many questioned the sincerity of his new-found opposition to Campbell's ministry.
 The following year, he lost the leadership of the party to Dufferin Roblin.

 The social democratic Co-operative Commonwealth Federation (CCF) suffered a disappointment under new leader Lloyd Stinson, falling from seven seats to five.
-Its 17 percent of the vote made it due about eight seats proportionally.
+Its 17 per cent of the vote made it due about eight seats proportionally.

 During the campaign, the Winnipeg Free Press newspaper devoted considerable attention to the return of the Social Credit Party in Manitoba.
 The party had not contested the previous provincial election, but was buoyed by the recent Social Credit victory in British Columbia and ran several candidates.
 The Free Press, which supported the Liberal-Progressives, and played up the threat of a Social Credit victory to rally popular support for the government.
-The actual threat posed by Social Credit was minimal: only two of its candidates were elected, although it did receive 13 percent of the vote.
+The actual threat posed by Social Credit was minimal: only two of its candidates were elected, although it did receive 13 per cent of the vote.

 The Communist Labor-Progressive Party also won representation in the legislature, with party incumbent Bill Kardash taking one of the four constituency seats in Winnipeg North.
 This was the last time that a Communist candidate won election to the Manitoba legislature, or indeed to any provincial legislature in Canada.

 Two independent candidates were elected.
 Stephen Juba, the mayor of Winnipeg, was one of them.